slatedocs/slate/source/index.md

 Field  | Description
 --------- | -----------
-Name | A label for your game.
+name | A label for your game.
-Rake amount | The percentage of each player payout you want to charge.
-Valid range is 0 through 99. `payout = balance - your rake % - Arbiter fee (5%)`.
-Matchmaking | Will this game use Arbiter's Matchmaking service to find similar skilled challengers when a user requests a match?
+rake amount | The percentage of each player payout you want to charge.
+Valid range is 0 through 99. `payout = balance - your rake % - Arbiter fee (5%)`. matchmaking | Will this game use Arbiter's Matchmaking service to find similar skilled challengers when a user requests a match?

-Once you have saved the configuration form, an API key will be generated for your game upon completing registration.
+Once you have saved the configuration form, an API key will be generated for your game.
 Store this on your server for making authenticated calls.
-See TODO for more on how this key will be used.
+See <a href="#authentication">Authentication</a> for more on how to make authenticated requests.

 # User API